-Our APIs are RESTful and can be queried with either HTTP GET or HTTP POST requests.
-Responses are delivered in JSON or XML format.
-Some endpoints support HTML or vCard formatted responses.
+Our APIs are RESTful.
+Responses are delivered in JSON format with most endpoints also providing support for XML format.
+Some endpoints support HTML formatted responses.
 Sign up for a free account to get an API Key and get started.

 All successful responses are returned in JSON, XML, HTML or vCard, depending on the response format you request.
-On our paid endpoints, such as the Person endpoint, you will only be billed for queries that respond with a 200 response code, which indicates that the transaction was completed successfully.
+On our paid endpoints, such as the Person, Card Reader , and Disposable Email endpoints, only queries that respond with a 200 response code (successfully completed), are counted towards monthly allowances and overages.

 |200 OK||Your request processed successfully.|